The Future of Bilingual Education Is CLIL.

 Through interactive exercises and practice activities that check comprehension, you’ll actively engage with the course content as you progress through your training while learning CLIL methodology.

 The CLIL courses include plenty of infographics and other useful resources you can download, save, and refer back to when you’re teaching.

 Watch over 15 instructional videos produced by CLIL experts Dr. Donna Fields and Dr. Peeter Mehisto, on essential CLIL topics such as institutional cooperation, scaffolding, student-centered learning, and higher-order thinking skills.

 Demo Teaching Videos

-Observe and reflect on CLIL applications in action via videos of teachers working with young learners, teens, and adults across a variety of content subjects.
+Observe and reflect on CLIL teaching applications in action via videos of instructors working with young learners, teens, and adults across a variety of content subjects.